 Why NHS costs just keep going up

-The Institute for Fiscal Studies and Health Foundation suggests the NHS will need an extra 4% a year for the next 15 years, and that the only realistic to pay for this is tax rises.
+The Institute for Fiscal Studies and Health Foundation suggests the NHS will need an extra 4% a year for the next 15 years, and that the only realistic way to pay for this is tax rises.

 The BBC's Health Correspondent Nick Triggle takes a look at why.